 3. Do you want to hold Compound for the long term?

 There are positives to holding long term just as there are for short term trading.
 It depends on what sort of investor you are, how active, and your appetite for risk.
 We’ve summarised the key things you need to know, however you like to invest.

 Considerations for a long term investment strategy

-\If you’re bullish on the future of decentralised finance, investing in Compound can be a great way of getting in on the ground floor.
-In that case, buy coins through an exchange and think about using a wallet to store them.
+If you’re bullish on the future of decentralised finance, investing in Compound can be a great way of getting in on the ground floor.
+In that case, the best place to buy COMP coins is on an exchange, and you should think about using a wallet to store them.

 Considerations for a short term trading strategy

 Short term investing is about using volatility in the market to your advantage.
-The aim is to make lots of trades and a little bit of money quickly and often.
-To trade this way, you should sign up to a broker with low trading fees, and think about using CFDs and leverage to trade.
+The aim is to make lots of moves that generate a little bit of money quickly and often.
+To trade this way, you should sign up to a broker with low fees, and think about using CFDs and leverage.